Aboveground Petroleum Storage Act (APSA)

 The aboveground storage of petroleum statute was originally adopted in California in 1989 and administered by the State Water Resources Control Board and Regional Water Quality Control Boards.
 On January 1, 2008, Assembly Bill 1130 transferred the responsibility for the implementation, enforcement, and administration of aboveground storage of petroleum to Certified Unified Program Agencies (CUPA).
 The CAL Fire-Office of the State Fire Marshal has oversight responsibility of APSA.

-Facilities with an aggregate aboveground petroleum storage capacity of 1,320** gallons or more, counting only the capacity of containers and/or tanks that have a storage capacity for 55 gallons or more, must comply with APSA law.
+APSA regulates facilities with aggregate aboveground petroleum storage capacities of 1,320** gallons or more, which include aboveground storage containers or tanks with petroleum storage capacities of 55 gallons or greater.
 In APSA, the term "petroleum" means crude oil, or any fraction thereof, that is a liquid at 60 degrees Fahrenheit and 14.7 pounds per square inch absolute pressure.
+Although APSA does not regulate non-petroleum products, all regulated facilities must meet the federal Spill Prevention, Control, and Countermeasure (SPCC) rule requirements.

 **On October 2, 2015, Senate Bill 612 amended the definition of a "tank in an underground area."
 Under APSA, aboveground storage tanks include tanks in underground areas if certain conditions are met.
 Therefore, a facility with less than 1,320 gallons of petroleum storage capacity with a "tank in an underground area" may also be regulated under APSA.

-A facility in the APSA Program must prepare and implement a Spill Prevention, Control, and Countermeasure (SPCC) Plan, submit a Hazardous Materials Business Plan in CERS (California Environmental Reporting System), and pay a fee to the CUPA.
-The SPCC Plan requirement was originally published under the authority of the Clean Water Act in 1973.
+Unless exempted, a facility in the APSA Program must prepare and implement a SPCC Plan, submit facility information in CERS (California Environmental Reporting System), and pay a fee to the CUPA.
 The intent of the SPCC Plan is prevention of, preparedness for, and response to petroleum discharges by describing procedures, methods, and equipment at the facility to prevent such discharges.

 The owner or operator of a Qualified Facility can prepare and self-certify an SPCC Plan rather than have a Professional Engineer (P.E.) review and certify the SPCC Plan.
 There are two types of qualified facilities, Tier I and II.